Graduate School of Education, Communication And Business Students Only

 Important First Steps

-Matriculation Deposit – Accepted applicants must sign their admission letter and pay the nonrefundable $100 matriculation deposit within 30 days of acceptance; the matriculation deposit is credited to the account of the student for the term of admission and cannot be waived or applied to another term.
+Matriculation Deposit – Accepted applicants must pay the nonrefundable $100 matriculation deposit by the deadline outlined in their admission letter; the matriculation deposit is credited to the account of the student for the term of admission and cannot be waived or applied to another term.
 An offer of admission is good for the designated term only and is void if it is not accepted.
+To pay an admission deposit, please follow the Deposit Gateway link.

 Tuition/Payment Options – Payment for tuition can be made by check, money order or credit card (Mastercard, Discover, and American Express).
 A convenience fee may be applied to all payments paid by credit card or debit card.
 The Office of Student Accounts is located on the first floor of Roberts Hall.